systematic-magic/aop/editorials.rst

 	:sample:`Lastname INIT, et al.` (where INIT is initials of the author, no more than 4 letters)

-	Note that "et al" is required only if referenced article has more than 1 author.
+	Note that "et al" is required only if referenced article has more than 3 authors. |br|
+	If there are only 2 authors, then both names should be present in author list (i.e. First Author Last Name and Second Auhor Last Name) and "et al." is not required. |br|
 	If article was written by single author, then "et al" is not required.

 	.. image:: /_static/editor_references.png